-Hiccups are caused by contractions in an animal’s diaphragm.
+Have you ever heard your cat make some usual noises and think, “Is my cat hiccuping?”
+In humans and in cats, hiccups are caused by contractions of the diaphragm.
 While we humans can experience hiccups frequently, is it the same for other animals?
 If you’ve noticed your cat spasming, you might be wondering if your feline friend has gotten a case of the hiccups.

 In short, cats are capable of getting hiccups.
 In fact, many of the reasons cats experience hiccups are quite similar to some of the reasons we humans get them.
 Today, we’re going to take a look at some of the underlying causes of hiccups in cats, as well as whether or not you should be concerned if your cat is hiccuping.